robertfmath/Create-Intro-Cards/README.md

 ## Usage

-The entrypoint of the module is the function `make_pdf`, which generates a PDF containing intro cards for all the individuals in the input Pandas DataFrame.
+The entry point of the module is the function `make_pdf`, which generates a PDF containing intro cards for all the individuals in the input Pandas DataFrame.
 The function is passed this DataFrame; the names of the columns in the DataFrame that house first names, last names, and paths to individuals' photos; a path to a default photo to use in the event an individual doesn't have a photo path listed; and a path to the directory in which to store the output.

 ```python
 from create_intro_cards import make_pdf